SvenBroeckling/phasesix-rulebook/published/magic_en.md

 ### Magic artifacts

-In addition to spells, the magic expansion brings the possibility of magic items, weapons, armor or weapon modifications.
+In addition to spells, the magic extension brings the possibility of magic items, weapons, armor or weapon modifications.
 In addition, artifacts can be created by the player.

 For example, a *Simple Healing Potion* restores 1D3 wounds when used.